 Allen Aylett is a legend.
-On 16 June 1979 he was named an Officer of the Order of the British Empire in recognition of services to Australian rules football.
+On the 16th of June 1979 he was named an Officer of the Order of the British Empire in recognition of services to Australian rules football.
 On 24 October 2000 he was awarded the Australian Sports Medal for his contribution to Australian football.
-On 1 January 2001 he was awarded the Centenary Medal for service to Australian society through the sport of AFL football.
+January 1st 2001 he was awarded the Centenary Medal for service to Australian society through the sport of AFL football.
 He was inducted into the Sport Australia Hall of Fame in 2006.

 After his playing career Allen led the North Melbourne Football Club, as president, to their first premiership in 1975.
 He then went on to the presidency of the Victorian Football League (VFL), leading the organisation from a state to a national competition, Australian Football League, in 1982.

 In the 1950s I was selected to play for a VFL club at a time when zoning had just been introduced.
 The metropolitan area was divided into areas and potential players were taken into a club based on the area in which they lived.
 So if you were born in Brunswick, like I was, you were in the North Melbourne zone.
 I had no choice but to play with the North Melbourne Football Club, whether I liked it or not.
 Ironically I was an Essendon supporter and lived just a couple of streets away from the Essendon Football Club zone.
 All players, whether metropolitan or country, were zoned in this way to a particular club.